The most beautiful hikes around Lavancher in Chamonix

 6. La Flégère and Lac Blanc — the unmissable

-The classic of classics.
-Since the Flegère (accessible by cable car from Les Praz, ten minutes from Le Lavancher), you can reach the White LakeAt 2,352 meters — one of the most photographed panoramas in the Alps, with the Mont Blanc massif reflected in the turquoise water.
-A steady climb, with an elevation gain of approximately 600 meters, but the reward is well worth it.
-Best done early in the morning for the light, or to spend the night at the often-booked refuge.
+A true classic.
+From La Flégère (accessible by gondola from Les Praz, ten minutes from Le Lavancher), you can reach Lac Blanc , at 2,352 meters, in 2 to 3 hours—one of the most photographed panoramas in the Alps, with the Mont Blanc massif reflected in the turquoise water.
+A steady climb, with an elevation gain of around 600 meters, but the reward is well worth it.
+Best done early in the morning for the light, or to spend the night at the refuge, which is often booked solid.

 To go further — mountain huts, glaciers, crossings